NVIDIA/spark-rapids/docs/benchmarks.md

 before sharing these JSON files.
 Environment variables with names containing the words `PASSWORD`, `TOKEN`, or `SECRET` are filtered out, but this may not be sufficient to prevent leaking secrets.

+## Automating Benchmarks

+For convenience, the [benchmark.py](../integration_tests/src/main/python/benchmark.py) script is provided, allowing benchmarks to be run in an automated way with multiple configurations.
+Example usage is provided in the documentation within the script.

 ## Verifying Results

 It is important to verify that queries actually produced the correct output, especially when